bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is the DOM?
-How does the DOM work?
+<h3>Q. What is the DOM?
+How does the DOM work?</h3>

 The DOM (Document Object Model) is a cross-platform API that treats HTML documents as a tree structure consisting of nodes.
 These nodes (such as elements and text nodes) are objects that can be programmatically manipulated and any visible changes made to them are reflected live in the document.
 In a browser, this API is available to JavaScript where DOM nodes can be manipulated to change their styles, contents, placement in the document, or interacted with through event listeners.

 * The DOM was designed to be independent of any particular programming language, making the structural representation of the document available from a single, consistent API.